-Early exposure to gluten may help babies avoid celiac risk: studyFebruary 19th, 2013 in Pediatrics /
+Early exposure to gluten may help babies avoid celiac risk: studyFebruary 19, 2013 by Kathleen Doheny, Healthday Reporter in Medicine & Health / Pediatrics

 (HealthDay)—Modifying an infant's diet to include the protein gluten while the mother is still breast-feeding could lower the risk of celiac disease, a common intestinal disorder, according to a new Swedish study.